Copyright © Media Law International 2022. All Rights Reserved.

 With a communications emphasis, Buzescu Ca’s core focus is on digital media.
 The team has in-depth knowledge of satellite communications services, local television and electronic media.
 Team experience includes advice on the sale of assets and subscriber lists to a leading cable television, internet and voice services companies.
 In other work lawyers assisted a satellite operator, which provides television, radio, data and communications solutions on various operational matters.

 With presence spanning two decades, CMS has a strong position locally.
-Managing partner specialises in business litigation and international arbitration matters.
+The team specialises in business litigation and international arbitration matters.
 The team also advises producers and operators from the cinema industry on various changes in cinematographic law.
 Lawyers also advise on the collective management of IP rights, copyright legislation and tax matters.

-With an established media practice Voicu & Filipescu manages a range of cases on behalf of advertisers, broadcasters and content producers.
+With an established media practice, Voicu & Filipescu manages a range of cases on behalf of advertisers, broadcasters and content producers.
 Clients described the team as a composition of “skilful lawyers, with valuable insight of the market and a very good understanding of legal matters”.
-Marta Popa directs the firm’s media department and advises on copyright shares, the distribution of themed channels and rating of audio-visual content.
+The firm’s media team advises domestic and international clients on copyright shares, distribution of themed channels and rating of audio-visual content.